 NEW BOARD MEMBER — Judy Farrell, left, was sworn in on Jan.
 3 to the Philipstown Town Board by her predecessor, Putnam County Legislator Nancy Montgomery.
 Farrell will serve on an interim basis until Dec.
 31 but can compete for the position in the November election.
 Farrell’s brother, Peter Farrell, held the family bible.
 (Photo by Katie Halpin)

 OLIVER’S ADVENTURE — Heidi Corley Barto, who lives in Wingdale, had never visited Beacon.
 Nor had her customized Blythe doll, Ricky, the star of Barto’s blog at rickyandfriends.wordpress.com.
 Ricky’s companion, Oliver, is visiting from the U.K. for three weeks before Barto ships him off today (Jan.
 11) to his next host, a Blythe enthusiast in Hawaii.
 (Each host agrees to photograph Oliver for his owner’s blog; after a year of travel, he will be raffled off.)
 Besides Glazed Over, Barto and the dolls visited Beacon Bubble & Bath and the Beacon Building.
 “I am trying to visit cool places while Oliver is here,” explains Barto.
 “My daughter suggested Beacon, and I’m glad she did!
 We’ll definitely be back.”
-(Photo provided)The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+(Photo provided)The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.